iwsllc/mongo-repo/README.md

 #Simple MongoDb Wrapper
 [![Build Status](https://travis-ci.org/IWSLLC/mongo-repo.svg?branch=master)](https://travis-ci.org/IWSLLC/mongo-repo)

+## ⚠️ LEGACY!
+This only exists due to legacy projects still consuming it.

 I use this utility for some of my own projects.
 It's a lightweight wrapper for the native mongodb NodeJs driver.
 The main advantage is the re-use of the common document definition.
 The find results will create new instances of the existing prototype and then merge the data into the instance.

-It's meant to allow you to extend other native hooks you commonly use.
+It's meant to allow you to extend other native methods you commonly use.

 ## Get Started
 Extend the base collection in your own collection module.
 [Full example collection](./examples/collection-people.js)